Skin Cancer Removal in Reading

 - Every year there are more new skin cancer cases than the combined numbers for breast, prostate, lung, and colon cancer.

 - Nearly 50% of Americans aged 65+ will develop basal cell or squamous cell carcinoma at least once.

 - A vast majority of both non-melanoma skin cancers and melanomas are caused by exposure to UV radiation from the sun.

 What to expect when you visit Berks Plastic Surgery for skin cancer treatment

-A.J.
-Himmelsbach, MS, MSN, CRNP, has over 15 years of experience diagnosing and treating skin cancer.
-Every appointment begins with a full-body exam to screen for skin cancer, including melanoma, squamous cell carcinoma, basal cell carcinoma, and pre-cancerous lesions.
+Every appointment begins with a consultation and full-body exam to screen for skin cancer, including melanoma, squamous cell carcinoma, basal cell carcinoma, and pre-cancerous lesions.

 Testing & removing skin cancer

 If something is found, an excision (or removal of the lesion) is recommended.
-At Berks Plastic Surgery, you have the option to have your skin cancer removed by Mr. A.J.
-Himmelsbach or by our board certified plastic surgeons, Dr. Brian Reedy and Dr. Scott Lindsay.
+At Berks Plastic Surgery, you have the option to have your skin cancer removed by our Dermatology PA or by our board certified plastic surgeons, Dr. Brian Reedy and Dr. Scott Lindsay.
 In cases where a larger lesion needs to be removed or more invasive measures taken, many patients benefit from having a plastic surgeon perform the procedure.